uberspot/DebianDroid/README.md

  22. Show links to mailing list archives: https://lists.debian.org/debian-%s/recent
  23. Add a alarm for wnpp (BTS; packages that are to be removed; watching for ITP bugs, etc.)

+##Permissions explained

+ 1. INTERNET - To access the debian soap api
+ 2. WRITE_EXTERNAL_STORAGE - To cache retrieved info to external storage
+ 3. WAKE_LOCK - Needed for the AlarmManager to update the widget
+ 4. ACCESS_NETWORK_STATE - To access the state of the wifi and (en)disable the use of internet if 3g usage is not enabled in settings

 ##Documentation

 ###ActionBarSherlock installation